vmware/node-replication/README.md

-This library can be used to implement a concurrent version of any single threaded data structure: It takes in a single threaded implementation of said data structure, and scales it out to multiple cores and NUMA nodes by combining two techniques: operation logging and flat combining.
+This library can be used to implement a concurrent version of any single threaded data structure: It takes in a single threaded implementation of said data structure, and scales it out to multiple cores and NUMA nodes by combining three techniques: readers-writer locks, operation logging and flat combining.

 ## How does it work